-We evaluate bone density in our DXA (dual-energy x-ray absorptiometry) Center, the gold standard in bone density measurement.
-It is a safe and painless scan performed in a private, child-friendly room.
+We evaluate bone density with DXA, the gold standard in bone density measurement.
+DXA is a safe and painless test performed in a private, child-friendly room.
 Two x-ray beams, each with different levels of energy, are directed at your child's bones.
 The amount of energy absorbed by the bones tells us the bone density.

 The division of soft tissue into fat and lean tissue, based on the patient's R-value.
 Body composition is sometimes referred to as tissue quantitation.